 Artificial intelligence is no longer a future promise in dentistry — it's here, FDA-cleared, and already changing how practices diagnose, communicate with patients, and manage their operations.
 But the landscape is fragmented, the marketing is aggressive, and it's genuinely difficult to separate the tools that deliver clinical value from the ones riding the AI hype cycle.

-We've researched the leading AI-powered dental software tools across four categories: diagnostics, practice analytics, patient communication, and treatment planning.
+We've researched a leading AI-powered dental software tools across four categories: diagnostics, practice analytics, patient communication, and treatment planning.
 Here's what's actually worth your attention.

 AI-Powered Diagnostics: The Biggest Clinical Impact